 Strep throat or other bacterial illness being treated by antibiotics.
-Until antibiotics have been given for 24 hours Fever over 100.4 When you have been fever-free for 24 hours without medication.
+Until antibiotics has been given for 24 hours Tested positive for Covid 19, or exposed to someone with Covid 19 Follow current CDC guidelines for quarantine and isolation.
+Fever over 100.4 When you have been fever-free for 24 hours without medication.
 Diarrhea or vomiting When 24 hours have passed since the last episode Head lice After appropriate treatment Pink eye (redness, itching, and/or pus draining from eye) Until symptoms have resolved, or you have been cleared by a doctor